On Being Expelled from Peterson Academy – Part 2

 Oddly, the first student who had alerted us to her sudden inability to log in was also blocked on Instagram.

-She had not been belligerent or hostile–or had even tagged Peterson Academy about any of the price stuff on Instagram–to have merited such a thing, so this still seems weird to me.
+She had not been belligerent or hostile–or even tagged Peterson Academy about any of the price stuff on Instagram–to have merited such a thing, so this still seems weird to me.

 I think it’s fair to say that this turn of events was unexpected.